Xfinity vs. Frontier: Which Internet Provider Is Best for You?

 Xfinity earned high rankings in our annual customer satisfaction survey, overtaking Frontier in every category.
 In fact, customers rated Xfinity’s speeds higher than any other national ISP—93% of Xfinity customers said their internet speeds meet their needs.

 While Frontier didn’t perform as well as Xfinity in the survey, we think that was largely due to ratings of Frontier’s DSL internet service.
 When we isolated Frontier fiber customers, ratings dramatically improved.
-Frontier’s fiber ratings for speed are just as high as Xfinity’s, and the overall satisfaction of Frontier fiber customers is actually higher than Xfinity customers.
+Frontier’s fiber ratings for speed and overall satisfaction are almost as high as Xfinity’s.

 If you have access to Frontier’s fiber internet service, it’s certainly a tougher call, but our data suggests customers are happier with Xfinity, overall.